Discrimination policy change at state college system draws criticism from Ricketts, religious groups

 But the state college system, which has campuses in Peru, Wayne and Chadron, says the changes under consideration are part of an effort to create a more inclusive and respectful environment for students and employees, and would bring the college system in line with state and federal law.

-Sponsored by Omaha Sen. Terrell McKinney, LB451 expanded the state’s existing laws banning racial discrimination in employment to include hair texture and protective hairstyles like braids, locks and twists.
+Sponsored by Omaha Sen. Terrell McKinney, LB451 expanded the state’s existing laws banning racial discrimination in employment to include hair texture and protective hairstyles such as braids, locks and twists.

 “Since the policy needed to be revised, we took the opportunity to improve the policy by including definitions for all types of prohibited discrimination,” the meeting agenda states.